 Setting itself apart from the bulky nature of its predecessor is its comparably slimmed-down silhouette.
 Despite its less-chunky sole, the X-Racer looks as daring and forward as can be.
 It showcases loud, retro color accenting, which is certain to turn heads.

-Besides its stylish looks, the X-Racer features the brand’s topnotch cushioning tech, the ABZORB dual-density foam midsole.
+Besides its stylish looks, the X-Racer features the brand’s top-notch cushioning tech, the ABZORB dual-density foam midsole.
 The ABZORD’s cell wall is consistent in thickness and uniform in cell size, thus resisting compression.
 While offering the same lightweight comfort as the EVA foam, the ABZORB foam lasts way more.
-Upon impact, the ABZORB’s improved cushioning and compression resistance absorbs shock as soon as the foot makes impact with the surface.
+Upon impact, the ABZORB’s improved cushioning and compression resistance absorbs shock as soon as the foot hits the surface.
 That assures the wearer a soft, safe ride.

 The result is a downright retro sneaker, but NB had also added a twist by equipping it with recent modern advances in tech as well as style.
 Now what we have is a futuristic silhouette, aimed to get ahead of the race.

 The X-Racer is just the second installment of the sports heritage-inspired X range, which was spearheaded by the X-90 model.
 The X range combines new and old high-performance and lifestyle designs.
 Looking at the results, it was as if NB is almost blurring the lines between the lifestyle and sports and creating forward-looking footwear.